sequence-toolbox/SeQUeNCe/README.md

 ```
 This script also supports a flag `-m` to visualize BSM nodes created by default on quantum links between routers.

+## Libraries Used
+This project includes a modified fork of the Quantum++ library version 2.6.
+Please see the Quantum++ [`LICENSE`](https://github.com/softwareQinc/qpp/blob/main/LICENSE) file for more information.